ramkishore07s/SemEval-19-HyperPartisan-News-Detection/SVM/README.md

 The Ground-truth classifier is a binary Linear SVM classifier and the Bias Classifier (5 class) is a OneVsRest Linear SVM classifier.

-The Accuracy obtained for truth classifier is 70% and for the bias classifier is 33%.
+The Accuracy obtained for truth classifier is 70% and for the bias classifier is around 30%.